gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level1/protein-in-electrolyte.rst

 .. include:: ../../non-tutorials/needhelp.rst

-Convert the pdb file
+Convert the PDB file
 ====================

 .. container:: justify

     Download the *.pdb* file from the |ProteinDataBank|, or simply click |1cta.pdb|.
 The protein is a calcium-binding peptide from site III of chicken troponin-C that has been determined using 1H-NMR spectroscopy :cite:`shaw1992determination`.

 .. |ProteinDataBank| raw:: html